jmiddleton/microeda/README.md

 MicroEDA provides a simple event-driven messaging layer on top of Hazelcast to be used on Spring applications.

-The main driver to built this example is to provide an easy event-driven architecture for Spring applications.
-After some investigation about different event-driven/actor/reactor/proactor frameworks I found complex the way those frameworks work and difficult to integrate with my actual preferred tecnology stack.
+After evaluating different event-driven/actor/reactor/proactor frameworks, I found complex the way those frameworks work and difficult to integrate with my preferred tecnology stack so I decided to build this small library following some good ideas from Vert.x.
+The final product is a Distributed Event Bus on top of Hazelcast that dispatches messages across different JVM.

 The Event Bus supports 3 integration patterns: